-- There are three different cards you can add to your wallet and you can earn the sign-on bonus on each card
+- There are three other cards you can add to your wallet and you can earn the sign-on bonus on each card

 - The sign-on bonus from the cards counts towards earning a Companion Pass, which can stretch your miles even farther!

-I hope this post showed you how I am able to fly to my favorite vacation destination several times each year for practically free.
+I hope this post showed you how I am able to fly to Disney World several times each year for practically free.